 Thunder on Sycamore Street

-+ discussion with actor Ashley Walters (schedule permitting) and playwright Stephen S Thompson
++ discussion with actor Ashley Walters and novelist and screenwriter Stephen S Thompson

 A unique screening of this important rediscovery, plus a panel discussion on Cameron’s TV roles.